Battle of Masan: North Korean withdrawal

 Troops of the US 35th Infantry display a North Korean flag captured along the Nam River.

-The UN counterattack at Inchon collapsed the KPA line and forced them back on all fronts.
+The UN counterattack at Inchon collapsed the KPA rear and forced them back on all fronts.
 On September 16 the Eighth Army began its breakout from the Pusan Perimeter however, the 25th Infantry Division was still fighting KPA forces behind its lines, and KPA strongpoints existed on the heights of Battle Mountain, P'il-bong, and Sobuk-san.
 Kean felt that the division could advance along the roads toward Chinju only when the mountainous center of the division front was clear.
 He therefore believed that the key to the advance of the 25th Division lay in its center where the KPA held the heights and kept the 24th Infantry Regiment under daily attack.
 The 27th Infantry on the left and the 35th Infantry on the right, astride the roads between Chinju and Masan held their positions and could not advance until the situation in front of the 24th Infantry improved.

 On September 19 the UN discovered the KPA had abandoned Battle Mountain during the night, and the 1st Battalion, 24th Infantry, moved up and occupied it.
 On the right, the 35th Infantry began moving forward.
 There was only light resistance until it reached the high ground in front of Chungam-ni where hidden KPA soldiers in spider holes shot at 1st Battalion soldiers from the rear.
 The next day the 1st Battalion captured Chungam-ni, and the 2nd Battalion captured the long ridge line running northwest from it to the Nam River.
 Meanwhile, the KPA still held strongly against the division left where the 27th Infantry had heavy fighting in trying to move forward.

 The KPA withdrew from the Masan area the night of September 18–19.
 The KPA 7th Division withdrew from south of the Nam River while the 6th Division sideslipped elements to cover the entire front.
 Covered by the 6th Division, the 7th had crossed to the north side of the Nam River by the morning of September 19.
 Then the KPA 6th Division withdrew from its positions on Sobuk-san.
 The US units rapidly pursued them north, passing over the Battle Mountain positions, which were no longer of strategic importance.